vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 *title_row*

-Defaults to true.
-If set, it assumes the first row in the csv file contains column names.
+If true, it assumes the first row in the csv file contains column names.
 If false, columns are named according to their numerical index.

 Note, this is likely to be where any encryption parameters such as the key are specified when it comes time to implementing encryption.